Kathryn Dennis Talks Rehab After Drug Test As ‘Southern Charm’ Cast Shares Thomas Ravenel’s New Romance

 “Maybe they found their equals,” said Dennis.
 “That’s fine … let ’em eat cake.”

-Conover promised that Southern Charm fans will see the romance “all play out,” admitting that he had “no idea it was going to happen.”
+Conover promised that Southern Charm fans would see the romance “all play out,” admitting that he had “no idea it was going to happen.”

-[Featured Image by Southern Charm/Bravo TV Images]
+[Featured Image by Southern Charm/Bravo TV]